cmsc334-s24/cmsc334-s24.github.io/labs/lab4-racecondition.md

 ### Introduction to Symbolic Links

 Symbolic links (also known as symlinks or soft links) are special types of files that reference another file or directory.
 They point to the pathname of the target file.
-This means that if the target file moves or is removed, the symbolic link may break and no longer work as expected.

 1. Create a new file named `example_file.txt`: